iMohamedSheta/xqb/README.md

 // Basic where
 qb := xqb.Table("users").
     Where("age", ">", 18)
-// SQL: SELECT * FROM users WHERE age > ?
+// Sql: SELECT * FROM users WHERE age > ?

 // Multiple conditions
 qb := xqb.Table("users").
     Where("age", ">", 18).
     Where("active", "=", true)
-// SQL: SELECT * FROM users WHERE age > ?
+// Sql: SELECT * FROM users WHERE age > ?
 AND active = ?

 // OR conditions
 qb := xqb.Table("users").
     Where("id", "=", 1).
     OrWhere("email", "=", "admin@example.com")
-// SQL: SELECT * FROM users WHERE id = ?
+// Sql: SELECT * FROM users WHERE id = ?
 OR email = ?

 // IN conditions
 qb := xqb.Table("users").
     WhereIn("id", []any{1, 2, 3})
-// SQL: SELECT * FROM users WHERE id IN (?, ?, ?)
+// Sql: SELECT * FROM users WHERE id IN (?, ?, ?)

 // BETWEEN conditions
 qb := xqb.Table("users").
     WhereBetween("age", 18, 65)
-// SQL: SELECT * FROM users WHERE age BETWEEN ?
+// Sql: SELECT * FROM users WHERE age BETWEEN ?
 AND ?

 // NULL conditions
 qb := xqb.Table("users").
     WhereNull("deleted_at")
-// SQL: SELECT * FROM users WHERE deleted_at IS NULL
+// Sql: SELECT * FROM users WHERE deleted_at IS NULL

 // EXISTS conditions
 subQuery := xqb.Table("orders").Select("user_id").Where("status", "=", "active")
 qb := xqb.Table("users").
     WhereExists(subQuery)
-// SQL: SELECT * FROM users WHERE EXISTS (SELECT user_id FROM orders WHERE status = ?)
+// Sql: SELECT * FROM users WHERE EXISTS (SELECT user_id FROM orders WHERE status = ?)

 // Raw where
 qb := xqb.Table("users").
     WhereRaw("CASE WHEN status = 'active' THEN 1 ELSE 0 END = ?", 1)
-// SQL: SELECT * FROM users WHERE CASE WHEN status = 'active' THEN 1 ELSE 0 END = ?
+// Sql: SELECT * FROM users WHERE CASE WHEN status = 'active' THEN 1 ELSE 0 END = ?

 // Where groups
 qb := xqb.Table("users").